vfarcic/vfarcic.github.io/devops23/svc-demo.md

 Note:
 When we at the `go-demo-2-api-rs` file:
 The number of replicas is set to 3.
 That solves one of the main problems we had with the previous ReplicaSets that defined Pods with both containers.
 Now the number of replicas can differ, and we have one Pod for the database, and three for the backend API.
 The type label is set to api so that both the ReplicaSet and the (soon to come) Service can distinguish the Pods from those created for the database.
 We have the environment variable DB set to go-demo-2-db.
 The code behind the vfarcic/ go-demo-2 image is written in a way that the connection to the database is established by reading that variable.
 In this case, we can say that it will try to connect to the database running on the DNS go-demo-2-db.
-If you go back to the database Service definition, you’ll notice that its name is go-demo-2-db as well.
-If everything works correctly, we should expect that the DNS was created with the Service and that it’ll forward requests to the database.
+If you go back to the database Service definition, you'll notice that its name is go-demo-2-db as well.
+If everything works correctly, we should expect that the DNS was created with the Service and that it'll forward requests to the database.
 The `readinessProbe` has the same fields as the `livenessProbe`.
 We used the same values for both, except for the `periodSeconds`, where instead of relying on the default value of 10, we set it to 1.
 While livenessProbe is used to determine whether a Pod is alive or it should be replaced by a new one, the readinessProbe is used by the iptables.
 A Pod that does not pass the readinessProbe will be excluded and will not receive requests.
 In theory, Requests might be still sent to a faulty Pod, between two iterations.
 Still, such requests will be small in number since the iptables will change as soon as the next probe responds with HTTP code less than 200, or equal or greater than 400.

 * We created a ReplicaSet with a DB
 * We created a Service type `ClusterIP` for the DB